 I’m curious as to what already exists for women; then I’ll either identify where I could offer additional resources or options.
 The last thing I want to do is create something that creates competition with another female-driven organization.
 I’m in fact-finding mode.

 CONSULTANT: You spotted a real need, right?
 And then you got to work to fill that need.
 I think you’re in it for the right reasons.
 I love where all this could go for you, the industry.
 What were your big takeaways from your first happy hour event?

 ALEXIS: Women feel pulled in lots of different directions.
 Women that weren’t there wanted to be there but couldn’t!
 I experience this every day on some level.
 What should I be doing?
 I have a lot of options on how to spend my time doing.
 Professionally, it’s a similar type of thing, too.

 I think another big takeaway was young women are coming into this industry.
 Probably 25% of the participants were women under 30.
 They’re looking for mentors.
 They’re looking for stories of how women have succeeded in this industry.
 But it’s harder for senior-level people to show up to these events.

 We need to show up for the next generation.
 We need to invest in the future of our industry.
 Understanding women, their journey, their stories, and challenges, is critical to our success as a sector.
 Not doing so puts our industry at risk.

 Creating connections that give women support, I want to help people and businesses prioritize that, because it’s important.

-BOBBY: What do you see as the big opportunities for women in packaging?
+CONSULTANT: What do you see as the big opportunities for women in packaging?

 ALEXIS: I think that companies want to hire more women and want to find more women that are promotable.
 I think they’re recognizing that their customers are more diverse than they used to be when it comes to age, ethnicity, and gender.